Diana Barrymore: Career

 The following year, Warner Bros. released a movie version of Too Much, Too Soon starring Dorothy Malone as Barrymore and Errol Flynn as her father.
 The film was not a success with critics or moviegoers.

 Personal life and death

-Barrymore was married three times in eight years.
-Her first was to actor Bramwell Fletcher, who was 17 years her senior and had appeared with her father in his 1931 classic Svengali.
-Then she married John Howard, a tennis player.
+Barrymore was married to, and divorced from, actor Bramwell Fletcher and tennis player John Howard.
 Her last marriage was to actor Robert Wilcox.
 The marriage to Wilcox ended in June 1955 when he died of a heart attack at the age of 45, while traveling by train.

 Barrymore died on January 25, 1960, and she is interred in the Woodlawn Cemetery in The Bronx, New York, next to her mother.

 Her death has been attributed to a drug overdose, but her autopsy failed to find a cause of death and found no indication of overdose.